spiralhalo/CanvasTutorial/Chapter-2.md

 The concept of model-view-projection matrix is too complex to be explained in this part of the tutorial.
 We will revisit them later when we begin working on the volumetric light pass.

+> **What is a vertex?** A vertex in the context of rendering is an abstract object that makes up the corners of a triangle.
+A vertex contains positional information, but it can also contain other information added by the renderer such as normals.
+The vertex shader is responsible for transforming these information and passing them on to the intermediate stage between the vertex and fragment stages.

 ## Making the fragment shader

 This time we will work on the `main.frag` file.
 Just like before, we begin by importing necessary libraries: